 What I Do: I write marketing materials to support the investor teams in their marketing efforts, including blog posts on various funded companies, op eds for international distribution and Spotlight pieces.

 Abacus Payroll, Inc.: Since 1999, Abacus Payroll has been the leading payroll provider serving the business communities of the Greater Philadelphia area.

 What I Did: Although they’ve been around for many years, Abacus hadn’t felt ready to compete with payroll giant, ADP–until now.
 Having won many of their current satisfied customers from ADP, they understood that their strengths—personalized customer service, knowledge of mid-range businesses and accountants who had been with the firm for years–were exactly the reasons so many of their clients had left their competitor.
 They wanted those strengths reflected in their rebranding and hired me to completely rewrite their website.
 The results have been impressive with a significant uptick in new business in the past year.

 Elixir Medical Corp.: Elixir is a ground-breaking medical devices company located in Sunnyvale.

-What I Did: Elixir hired me to re-write an existing patient brochure for their arterial stent, DESolve.
+What I Did: Elixir hired me to re-write an existing, nine page patient brochure for their arterial stent, DESolve.
 DESolve is a unique scaffolding made to treat narrowing or blocked arteries by holding the artery open for 6 months and then desolving, allowing the artery to stay open on its own.
 They wanted to stress that because DESolve disappears from the patient’s system so quickly, that patient can return to normal life much faster and with a high level of confidence in the procedure.